equk/11ty-equk/src/posts/2023-10-20-Wayland Screenshots Using Grim.md

 image:
 imgAuthor:
 imgAuthorURL:
+excerpt: "Capture Selection, Window or Monitor Using Grim & Hyprland"
 ---

 I made some basic scripts for capturing screenshots in `hyprland` using `grim` as `scrot` doesn't have support for wayland.